daveharshpro/ProveWayAssessment/README.md

 - Navigates to the storefront.
 - Unlocks the store using the password.
 - Selects a product and adds it to the cart.
-- Check if the discount is correctly applied (10% off the original price).
+- Checks if the discount is correctly applied (10% off the original price).

 ### 4. Shopify Admin Logout
 - Navigates to the admin dashboard.